© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Huggate Pasture, 350m north east of Pasture Dale Plantation is a scheduled monument protected by Historic England under reference 1013868.
 View the official record →

-Bowl barrow on Huggate Pasture is a Bronze Age burial mound located in the Yorkshire Wolds, approximately 350 metres north east of Pasture Dale Plantation.
+Bowl barrow on Huggate Pasture is a Bronze Age burial mound located on the chalk uplands of the East Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013868.

 Bowl barrow on Huggate Pasture, 350m north east of Pasture Dale Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013868.